Jayant-Projects/AtliQ_Motors_Indian_EV_Market_Share_Analysis/README.md

 ### **Result**
 - **Identified key growth opportunities** for AtliQ Motors to expand its market share from 2% to a potential **10% in India**.
-- The dashboard provided actionable insights on government policies, infrastructure, and consumer behavior, facilitating strategic decision-making.
+- The dashboard provided actionable insights on government policies, infrastructure, and consumer behaviour, facilitating strategic decision-making.
 - Suggested a **20% potential sales increase** in high-penetration states by leveraging charging infrastructure and subsidies.
 - Presented findings to Bruce Haryali, resulting in the decision to pursue manufacturing in Gujarat and proceed with a targeted marketing campaign.